tmichniewski/MiniSpark/README.md

 df ++ as[String]() ++ aggregator
 ```

-which gives plenty of possibilities including reusing of the aggregator Function in any place,
+which gives plenty of possibilities including reusing of the aggregator function in any place, not only on this df
-not only on this df DataFrame.
+DataFrame.

 ## Second approach using the Types